 Otaleg is one of the brightest stars in the Roman ice cream parlor heaven.

 In 2014 the ice cream parlor in Via dei Colli Portuensi was named the best gelateria in Italy and according to the Italian gourmet guide Gambero Rosso it is one of the three best ice cream parlors in the region.
 In 2018 it moved to Trastevere, in Via di San Cosimato 14a.
 At Otaleg you will find delicious creations with constantly new recipes such as bourbon vanilla with ginger or gorgonzola with chocolate and nuts.

 Three ice cream parlors in the Lazium region have made it into the classification of the gourmet publisher Gambero Rosso.

 One of them is Gelateria dei Gracchi.
 The ice creams are based on the products of the season.
-The Gelateria dei Gracchi has three sales outlets, Via dei Gracchi 272 near Via Cola di Rienzo, Via di Ripetta 261 near Piazza del Popolo and Viale Regina Margherita 212, to the left of Via Nomentana and in V.le delle Province 30 near Piazza Bologna.
+The Gelateria dei Gracchi has four sales outlets, Via dei Gracchi 272 near Via Cola di Rienzo, Via di Ripetta 261 near Piazza del Popolo, in Viale Regina Margherita 212, to the left of Via Nomentana and in V.le delle Province 30 near Piazza Bologna.